CONSERVATION MEASURES Sample Clauses

 CONSERVATION MEASURES.
 This section describes the approaches and strategies for conserving, and reducing and/or eliminating threats to the LPC and SDL.
 These approaches and strategies are based on ecological and biological principles to ensure a long-term approach to the protection and management of the LPC and SDL.
 Therefore, the ultimate goal of this CCA is to facilitate conservation of the LPC and SDL in southeastern New Mexico.
 For example, Participating Cooperators can agree to protect and enhance existing populations and habitats, restore degraded habitat, create new habitat, augment existing populations of LPC, restore historic populations, fund research studies, or undertake other activities on their Federal leases/allotments which improve the status of the LPC and SDL.
 The management activities included in this CCA should reduce and/or eliminate threats to the species.
 Each CP will be negotiated on a case-by-case basis where Participating Cooperators will contribute funds to accomplish conservation measures above and beyond those required in the RMPA, and implement agreed upon conservation measures on the enrolled property.
 While it is not necessary to conduct all conservation measures listed below on every property enrolled under this CCA, approved conservation measures will be undertaken as necessary to reduce and/or eliminate a particular threat (See Appendix E).
 CEHMM, in coordination with the FWS and BLM, may use contributed funds to conduct conservation measures on non-Federal lands (private or State) if those landowners agree, in writing through the CCAA, to allow the implementation of the specified conservation measures on their lands.
 The goal is to implement the highest priority conservation measures needed (regardless of land ownership) to reduce and/or eliminate threats to both species, as determined by the FWS, BLM, and NMDGF with input by CEHMM.
 As new information or empirical data becomes available, conservation measures can be modified or added through adaptive management to achieve greater species conservation.
 Conservation measures to benefit the LPC include, but are not limited to: improving habitat and increasing populations by coordinating vegetation treatments with ongoing activities, decreasing habitat fragmentation, propagating and releasing and/or translocating individuals, and conducting research conducive to adaptive management of the LPC.
 Measures to benefit the SDL include, but are not limited to: preventing further habitat fragmentation and...

 CONSERVATION MEASURES.
 This CCAA incorporates the conservation strategy in the RWP, which includes a series of Conservation Measures intended to avoid and minimize impacts on LEPCs and their habitat, as well as mitigate any remaining habitat impacts.
 As indicated by each Conservation Measure below, some of the avoidance and minimization measures are required, identified below as “Required,” and some may be applied at the discretion of the Participant, identified below as “Discretionary.”
-If a Participant chooses not to implement a discretionary conservation measure, the Participant will need to mitigate for resulting impacts.
-The required mitigation fees will be determined based on the amount of habitat that would be impacted after the application of those measures, the CHAT categories that the impacts are located within, and the habitat quality based on the habitat evaluation conducted using the Habitat Evaluation Guide (“HEG”), as described in Appendix A of this CCAA and Exhibit 2 of the CI.
+If a Participant chooses not to implement a discretionary conservation measures, the Participant will need to mitigate for resulting impacts.
+The required mitigation fees will be determined based on the amount of habitat that would be impacted after the application of those measures, the CHAT categories that the impacts are located within, and the habitat quality based on the habitat evaluation conducted using the Habitat Evaluation Guide (“HEG”), as described in Appendix A of this CCAA and the Exhibit B of CI.

 CONSERVATION MEASURES.
 To qualify for take coverage, all enrollees must agree to implement the following conservation measures (CM) on enrolled lands.
 The following measures apply to all enrollees.

-CONSERVATION MEASURES. (a) Each Customer enrolled in TAP shall agree to accept and reasonably maintain any free conservation measures offered to the Customer by the Water Department.
+CONSERVATION MEASURES. (a) Each Customer enrolled in TAP shall agree to accept and reasonably maintain any free conservation measures offered to the Customer by the Water Department. (b) Failure to accept and/or reasonably maintain the free conservation measures offered by the Water Department shall result in the Customer’s removal from TAP as set forth in Section 206.6(c) of these regulations.

 AutoNDA by SimpleDocs